|Eleanor T. Snow Radiation Oncology Center

 Radiation therapy is a key element in the treatment of cancer.
 Fifty to sixty percent of patients diagnosed with cancer receive some form of curative or palliative radiation treatment during the course of their disease.
 Today, hundreds of thousands of patients are free of cancer as a result of having radiation treatments alone or in combination with surgery and/or chemotherapy.

 Orange Regional Medical Center's radiation oncology program includes both "teleradiography" and "brachytherapy" modalities.
 External Beam Radiation Therapy (Teleradiography) refers to radiation therapy through which ionizing radiation is administered from an external source.
 This is most commonly referred to as "external beam therapy."
 Brachytherapy refers to the procedure(s) of placing the prescribed radioactive source directly on or near the affected site via surgical procedure or catheter.
 Teleradiography and brachytherapy may be used independently or in conjunction with one another.
-Additional radiation oncology services include Intensity Modulated Radiation Therapy (IMRT) which is an advanced mode of high-precision radiotherapy that utilizes computer-controlled linear accelerators to deliver precise radiation doses to a malignant tumor or specific areas within the tumor and Varian RapidArc (IGRT) which allows our on-site radiation oncologists to precisely treat tumors and limit exposing healthy tissue to unnecessary radiation.
+Additional radiation oncology services include Intensity Modulated Radiation Therapy (IMRT) which is an advanced mode of high-precision radiotherapy that utilizes computer-controlled linear accelerators to deliver precise radiation doses to a malignant tumor or specific areas within the tumor, Varian RapidArc (IGRT) which allows our on-site radiation oncologists to precisely treat tumors and limit exposing healthy tissue to unnecessary radiation and Stereotactic Radiosurgery (SRS) which is a nonsurgical procedure that uses precisely focused, high-dose radiatin beams to be delivered to a small, localized area of the brain.